nebulaOW/ForceOrbOrder/readme.md

 1. Press *Esc* and then click the *Open Workshop Inspector* button.
 2. Select *Global* from the drop down menu in the bottom right corner of the Inspector.
 3. Click the "(x)" button directly to the left of the drop-down menu which will copy to clipboard all global variables as workshop actions.
-4. In the Workshop Editor, create a new temporary rule and paste into the *actions* section.
+4. In the Workshop Editor, create a new temporary rule by pressing the blue "+" in the top right corner of the Workshop Editor.
-There will be a bunch of variables but you are only interested in the last two that are listed.
+5. Paste what you copied from the Inspector into the *actions* section of the rule you just created.
+The only actions you will need in this list are the last two.
-They are named *CParray2orb* and *CParray3orb*.
+They define the variables *CParray2orb* and *CParray3orb*.

 ## STEP FOUR:
 1. Disable the Hax Framework rule named *TCD detect*.
 2. Disable or delete the 24 rules that were pasted in step two.

 ## STEP FIVE:
-1. Copy and paste *Nebulas_Mod.txt* into your live map.
+1. Copy and paste the contents of *Nebulas_Mod.txt* into your live map.
 2. Return to the temporary rule created in step three.
 3. Copy both arrays (*CParray2orb* and *CParray3orb*).
 4. Paste into the *actions* section of the *Global CParray Initialize | Nebula's Mod* rule